orquillaspretche-a11y/Custom-Image-Classifier/README.md

 :bulb: **3.
 What is the purpose of dropout layers?**

+-Dropout layers are used in neural networks to prevent overfitting and improve how well a model generalizes to new data.

 :bulb: **4.
 Why does data augmentation improve generalization?**

+-Data augmentation improves generalization because it exposes the model to a wider range of input variations, helping it learn features that remain consistent across different conditions instead of memorizing specific examples.

 :black_circle: **Performance Comparison**